jcu-eresearch/Edgar/documentation/QERN/maintenance.markdown

 Signs that there's a problem
 ------------------------------

-* Many of the species's appear to have a modelling status of "not yet modelled".
+* Many of the species' appear to have a modelling status of "not yet modelled".
 * The modelling status of "not yet modelled" isn't changing to "up to date" within a reasonable time frame.
 * The modelling machine has low load, yet there are many species to be modelled.